Published on May 1, 2020 11:02 PM Eastern Time Change log

 2.1.1 Default Match Day and Time - See section A of the rules at the top of this page.

 2.1.2 Moving a match - Leaders from both teams may agree to move a match to a different date and or time.
 This agreement must be documented in the Match Comm panel.
-If team leaders cannot agree on a new date and or time then the match must be played on the default date and time as dictated by your region.
+If team leaders do not want the match to be moved then the match must be played on the default date and time as dictated by your region.
+If there is an issue involving moving a match, your Division Admin can enforce a new time and date for the match to be played.
 See section A.

 2.1.3 Late Matches - Matches must be played no later than the deadline outlined in Section A (typically 2 days after the default match date/time).
 If you are unable to play your match by this time please contact your Division Admin immediately.
 Matches reported after the deadline will not be accepted.